 If you have a spouse, cohabitant or child who has applied for a first time family immigration permit they will not get an answer to their application until you have received an answer to whether or not you will be able to keep your refugee status.

 Unfortunately, we do not know yet how long it will take to finish processing your case.
-While you are waiting, you cannot get a new refugee travel document, a new residence card or a new residence permit.
-Therefore, you should not book any tickets for travel abroad until you have received an answer to your application and got a new residence card and travel document.
+Therefore, you should not book any tickets for travelling abroad before receiving an answer to your application or receiving a temporary residence permit, and having been granted a new residence card and a refugee travel document.
+If you have not received an answer to your application nor a temporary residence permit, you cannot be granted a new residence card nor a refugee travel document.

 If you applied for renewal of your residence permit no later than one month before your previous residence permit expired, you have the same rights as before relating to work, studies etc. while you are waiting for us to decide your application.
 You will retain these rights until you have received an answer to your application, even if your residence permit expires in the meantime.

 If you receive a letter where it says that the UDI is considering whether you will lose your refugee status, you have the right to a lawyer.
 You must contact a lawyer yourself.

 If you are in such a situation, your application for a renewal of your residence permit residence permit will be processed as normal.
 You can find information about how long you must wait on our page with information about case processing times (external website).